Quetzal-framework/quetzal-CRUMBS/docs/0-installation.rst

 if you want to deploy the framework on clusters.

-If you want/need a local installation, you can try the following steps, that have been tested with macOS 12 Monterey, Ubuntu 20.04 LTS, Ubuntu 22.04 LTS for Python 3.6 to 3.10.
+If you want/need a local installation, you can try the following steps, that have been tested with
+- macOS 12 Monterey
+- Ubuntu 20.04 LTS
+- Ubuntu 22.04 LTS
+- for Python 3.6 to 3.10.

 :bulb: If you are outside of this configuration, you may have some problems, but [ask me on Github](https://github.com/Becheler/quetzal-CRUMBS/issues) if we can find a fix!